 The summative assessment component for unit 1 asks students to conduct a systematic literature review of 1500-2000 words, ideally on their own research topic.
 However, the topic can be discipline-specific or interdisciplinary.
+Students will identify a suitable title through discussions with their supervisor.

-The literature review should briefly explain the purpose of the research (e.g. background, research question and objectives), the underpinning research philosophy and the technique applied to conduct the literature review.
-Students should justify their choice of technique and how this helped them to structure the literature review.
-The selection criteria/parameter(s) for conducting the literature review should be clearly highlighted.
-The review should be grounded in well-structured critical arguments.
+The literature review should briefly explain the purpose (e.g. background, research question(s) and objectives) of the research.
+The review should be critical and analytic but should not be used as a way of answering the specific research question(s).
 The final section of the literature review should summarise the findings and outline potential research questions and/or hypotheses, indicating how the student intends to investigate the problem on a methodological level.

-Date for the submission of the literature review: Tuesday, 11 December 2018 by 12.00 (noon) GMT \ Greenwich Mean Time
+Date for the submission of the literature review: Tuesday, 17 December 2019 by 12.00 (noon) GMT Greenwich Mean Time